CodeCommunityHub/epotha/README.md

-# minima
+# minima file

-*Minima is a one-size-fits-all Jekyll theme for writers*.
+_Minima is a one-size-fits-all Jekyll theme for writers_.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.

 [Theme preview](https://jekyll.github.io/minima/)